java-to-kotlin/java-to-kotlin.github.io/_journeys/prefix-to-infix-syntax.md

 This case is different: the `Json` class provides syntactic sugar to our Java code and has almost no logic itself.
 At best, converting it to Kotlin will leave the Java code unchanged, and so not be worth the effort.
 The conversion could make it _worse_ as a convenient notation in Java, and we'll have to annotate the Kotlin API to get it back to where we started.
-And even then we won't be able to apply Kotlin-specific features to improve the DSL because what works well as a notation in Kotlin will not carry over to the Java code.
+Even then we won't be able to apply Kotlin-specific features to improve the DSL because what works well as a notation in Kotlin will not carry over to the Java code.

 If we start from the other direction, by converting the code that uses the `Json` class, we'll end up with a notation in the Kotlin code that is no worse than our existing Java, and that we can improve when we convert the `Json` class to Kotlin.